NYCPlanning/ud-digital-practice/content/pages/2021/02/tutorial-2-modeling-analysis-at-the-building-scale/index.md

 ![](screen-shot-2021-03-17-at-3.56.42-pm.png "Add Parking + Updated Parking Measurements")

-* other things on the page
+A few other things on the page to take note of:

-  * dimensions, unit counts

-    * note that street frontage is for zoning lot, not neccessarily massing
+- Dimensions.
+Note that street frontage is for the zoning lot, not necessarily the facade of the massing.
-    * unit counts etc. are estimates based on sq. ft. assumptions
+- Unit counts.
+These are estimates based on floor-area-per-unit assumptions.
-  * parking/loading/bike parking

-    * number of spaces, approx. area required
-* demo how to solve for bike parking

-  * won't be modeled automatically, but you can add on a parking layer in Rhino and label it `bikeparking`, then add a mass to the model in that layer to see how it will affect the massing and measurements
+- Parking, Loading and Bike Parking.
+These show the estimated number of spaces provided (calculated the same way as unit counts), the number required by zoning, and the estimated area required for comparison with what's provided.

+Parking won't be modeled automatically at this time, but you can easily add parking to your model by drawing your own geometry and placing it on `parking`, `loading` or `bikeparking` layers under your current scenario.

 In the [next tutorial](/tutorials/rhino/module-3) we'll look at some more advanced techniques for modeling, including how to define custom zoning, automate complex site/scenario definitions and generate massings in bulk.